 Ecuador Country Report

-Labour strikes are unlikely to pose major operational disruption in the next year.
-Trade unions are relatively weak and are prohibited from engaging in strikes in strategic sectors including hydrocarbons, electricity, and telecommunications.
-Risks of disruptive protests, strikes and demonstrations have also been falling as a result of overtures to labour movements and indigenous organisations by the administration of President Lenín Moreno, who assumed office in mid-2017.
-Corruption remains a significant risk at all levels of government and civil service, although a high-profile government crackdown on such illicit practices has brought greater political attention to the issue, helping to reduce bribery solicitation risks.
+Labour strikes are unlikely to pose major operational disruption in 2019.
+Trade unions are relatively weak and are prohibited from engaging in strikes in ‘strategic sectors’ including hydrocarbons, electricity, and telecommunications.
+Risks of disruptive protests, strikes, and demonstrations have also been falling as a result of overtures to labour movements and indigenous organisations by President Lenín Moreno, although protests against fuel rises in August 2018 indicate labour support is not unconditional.
+Corruption remains a significant risk at all levels of the government and civil service, although a high-profile government crackdown on such illicit practices has brought greater political attention to the issue, helping to reduce bribery solicitationrisks.

-Terrorist threats are rising in Ecuador and come mainly from external rather than internal sources.
-The Fuerzas Armadas Revolucionarias de Colombia (FARC) has traditionally held a presence in the border provinces of Carchi, Esmeraldas, and Sucumbíos and dissidents continue to operate in Esmeraldas.
-In April 2018, the dissident "Oliver Sinisterra front", of about 80 people, kidnapped and killed three Ecuadorian journalists in Esmeraldas.
-The group has also bee responsible for several improvised explosive device attacks against state security forces in the province.
+There will be an isolated risk of terrorism incidents along the Colombian border in 2019.
+Dissidents of the Fuerzas Armadas Revolucionarias de Colombia (FARC) – considered criminals in Colombia but described as terrorists by the Ecuadorian government – continue to operate in Esmeraldas, and to a lesser extent Sucumbíos provinces.
+In April 2018, the dissident ‘Oliver Sinisterra front’, of about 80 people, kidnapped and killed three Ecuadorian journalists in Esmeraldas.
+The group has also been responsible for several improvised explosive device attacks in 2018 against state security forces.
 In response, the Ecuadorian and Colombian governments have increased military co-operation along the border.

 Plans to increase investment in hydrocarbons and mining-related projects bring ongoing risks of social protests.
 However, such risks have declined under the Moreno administration, which seeks support of indigenous organisations by through greater engagement with indigenous lobby CONAIE and restricting extractive-sector developments on community land.
 A February 2018 referendum promised new restrictions on mining and hydrocarbons activities.
 Ongoing austerity measures, including public-sector redundancies, the closure of five ministries planned through 2018 and a rise in gasoline (petrol) prices will continue to be met by protests, causing transport disruption in major cities.